manidarla/GIXDemo/README.md

 Github is the tool for sharing code and working on projects together.
 Its also sometimes important to manage dependencies so that everyone is running from the same set of libraries.

-We can do this with package managers or with python virtual environments. conda is a popular package manager that makes it easy to manage a list of library dependencies that might need to be installed.
-There are other options too of course, but conda is pretty good.
+We can do this with package managers or with  virtual environments. conda is a popular package manager that makes it easy to manage a list of library dependencies that might need to be installed, and its popular for data science applications, and not language specific.  poetry is another one which is increasing popularity, but specific to python.

 <p align="center">
   <img src="https://github.com/manidarla/GIXdemo/blob/main/git-tower.png" alt="git-tower image"/>